 Born in Fukui, west coast of Japan.
-A gifted pianist in my youth but, when the time came, opted to go to university, not a conservatoire.
-To a young vibrant mind, the life of a classical pianist, devoting several hours daily to rehearsing, seemed unreasonably monastic.
+A gifted pianist in my youth, but when the crunch came, opted for university, not conservatoire.
+To a young vibrant mind, the prospect of devoting several hours a day to playing piano, for life, seemed unreasonably monastic.

-Graduating from International Christian University, Tokyo, with a BA thesis on The Essence of Kabuki, went to America to study Theatre Arts (Directing, Acting & Choreography) at the School of Fine and Applied Arts, Boston University.
-Graduated with a Master of Fine Art, directing Federico Garcia Lorca's Blood Wedding.
-Work experience in US summer theatres.
-Played the heroine Tsu in Jinji Kinoshita’s Twilight Crane at the legendary Provincetown Playhouse, Mass.
-The most memorable experience of the period was singing The Song of a German Mother in Ed Thommen's Boston production ofThe Private Lives of the Master Race by Bertolt Brecht.
-Drove across the States to San Francisco, where I took a homebound flight.
+Some work experience in US summer theatres, in particular, performing the heroine Tsu in Junji Kinoshita’s Twilight Crane at the legendary Provincetown Playhouse, Mass.
+One of the most memorable experiences of this period was singing the Song of a German Mother in Ed Thommen's production ofThe Private Lives of the Master Race by Bertolt Brecht in Boston.
+Drove across the States with a friend to San Francisco, where I took a homebound flight.

-On returning to Japan, joined the Gekidan Mingei, a leading left-leaning Tokyo theatre company as assistant director.
-Shocked to find the still feudalistic culture that ruled this supposedly progressive theatre group.
-During this period, was also an associate of the Kindai Eikyo Film Association, led then by the film director Kaneto Shindo (The Island, Onibaba).
+On returning to Japan, joined the Gekidan Mingei, a leading left-leaning Tokyo theatre company, as an assistant director.
+Shocked to find the feudalistic culture that still ruled the supposedly progressive theatre group.
+During this period, I was also an associate of the Kindai Eikyo Film Association, led by the film director Kaneto Shindo (The Island, Onibaba).
 Played the lead role of Mother in their semi-documentary feature film about a severely handicapped child, We, The Human Family.

-Returned to the US as a Fulbright scholar and studied with Jan Kott at University of California, Berkeley.
-The PhD programme in Dramatic Art equipped directors with comprehensive knowledge of theatre history and drama, involving at the same time training in practical aspects such as lighting.
-My special fields of study for the degree were Sophocles and Samuel Beckett.
-Researched and wrote a dissertation on The Folk Religious Ritual Origins of Kabuki.
-The work took me to remote mountainous regions of Japan, where people still perform ancient life-renewal rituals.
+Returned to the US as a Fulbright scholar and studied with Jan Kott at University of California, Berkeley, for a PhD degree in Dramatic Art.
+The PhD programme equipped directors with comprehensive knowledge of the history of theatre and drama, involving also training in the practical aspects of theatre crafts.
+My special interests: the works of Sophocles and Samuel Beckett.
+For my dissertation, however, I chose a topic close to my heart: the folk religious ritual origins of Kabuki (The Essence of Kabuki: A study of folk religious ritual elements in the early Kabuki Theatre, Publisher: University of California, Berkeley, 1982).
+The research took me to remote villages in the mountainous regions of Japan, where people still perform ancient rituals of life renewal.
 Kott, then a visiting professor at Berkeley, was inspirational.
-His critical and radical approach to theatre was indeed eye-opening.
+His radical and critical approach to theatre was indeed eye-opening.